MaxPoon/Pylinear/README.md

 # Pylinear
-A python module for solving linear algebra problems
+A python modulpackage for solving linear algebra problems